RyotaUshio/obsidian-pdf-plus/README.md

 See [here](#installation) for an installation guide.

 > [!note]
-> If you like this plugin, don't forget to star this repository!
+> - If you like this plugin, don't forget to star this repository!
 I'd also appreciate it if you could [support me](#support-development).
+> - Some features requires the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin enalbed.

 > [!warning]
 > This plugin uses relies on many private APIs of Obsidian, so I has a relatively high risk of breaking when Obsidian is updated.
+For this reason, I hope this plugin's functionalities will be natively supported by Obsidian itself so that we won't need this plugin anymore.

 ## Features